-By Lindsay Reid MCSI, a former compliance recruiter and now an independent compliance consultant specialist
+By Lindsay Reid ACSI, a former compliance recruiter and now an independent compliance consultant specialist

 Not long ago I heard that recruiters in the banking and finance sector increasingly favour female candidates for some senior roles.
 As a former recruiter, I was taken aback, having always applied the basic principles of best-servicing clients by providing a selection of the best available, qualified and experienced candidates.